-1880 6 Implementation Conformance 1881 This document is intended to be informational only and as such has no conformance clauses.
-1882 The conformance requirements for the KMIP Specification can be found in the "KMIP 1883 Specification" document itself, at the URL noted in the "Normative References" section of this 1884 document.
+6 Implementation Conformance

+This document is intended to be informational only and as such has no conformance clauses.
+The conformance requirements may be found in the KMIP Specification [KMIP-Spec] and the KMIP Profiles [KMIP-Prof] document.

-Appendix A. Acknowledgements
+Appendix A. Acknowledgments